11 Things to Do and Eat Near the Brooklyn Bridge

 From outside, St. Ann's does not seem like much.
 Housed in an old tobacco warehouse, the theater is small compared to Broadway standards.
 However, the quality of its plays is anything but substandard.
 For show and concert schedules stannswarehouse.org.

-After walking across the Brooklyn Bridge, these nearby restaurants and activities should make for an interesting way to spend the rest of the day.
-Happy Travels!
+These restaurants and activities near the Brooklyn Bridge should make for an interesting way to spend the day after walking across the famous bridge.
+Happy travels!